ircv3/ircv3-specifications/extensions/named-modes.md

 ---

+## Notes for implementing work-in-progress version

+This is a work-in-progress specification.

+Software implementing this work-in-progress specification MUST NOT use the unprefixed `named-modes` capability name.
+Instead, implementations SHOULD use the `draft/named-modes` capability name to be interoperable with other software implementing a compatible work-in-progress version.
+The final version of the specification will use an unprefixed name.

-## Intro
+## Introduction

-The name of this client capability MUST be named `draft/named-modes`.

-This capability enables receiving PROP messages instead of MODE messages as well as introducing the `RPL_CHMODELIST` and `RPL_UMODELIST` numerics to replace the user and channel mode parameters of the `RPL_MYINFO` numeric.
+This specification describes a mechanism to advertise and manipulate additional modes (channel and user configuration settings) beyond those specified in the original IRC RFCs.

 ## Motivation

 The IRC protocol originally had a `MODE` command to configure channels, using single character as configuration keys.
-Implementation extend the base protocol with their own modes, causing some of them to exhaust the namespace available.
+Implementations extend the base protocol with their own modes, causing some of them to exhaust the namespace available.
 Additionally, independent implementations can accidentally implement the same feature with different characters, or use the same characters for different features.

 This specification aims to resolve both these issues, by introducing a virtually infinite namespace for new configuration keys, and by offering a way for implementations to define their own sub-namespaces via vendor prefixes to avoid clashes.

+## Capability

+The `draft/named-modes` capability allows clients to indicate support for receiving the new commands and numerics defined in this specification.
+Clients MUST negotiate this capability before using this functionality.

 ## New numerics on connection